yananli117/E2SE/README.md

 ## Compile
 Without specification, the client and key server follow the same instructions.
 Please make sure your devices satisfy the above requirements and the preparation is finished.

-Especially, the credential of S3 should be configured in the Client class.
+First, change the credential of S3 and the IP, Port, and name of auth server in the config.properties file.
+Those informattion should be consistent with your own ones.

 Then enter the directory E2se4j.